dgarciarieckhof/Data-Odyssey/NTTW/README.md

 ```

 ### Understanding Video Structure
-A key feature of our system is its capability to generate summaries of video content.
+A key feature of the system is its capability to generate summaries of video content.
 By supplying the model with the complete context of a video, we can request a structured summary that outlines the main topics and key points discussed.

 <img src="./misc/sum_answer.jpeg" width=150% height=100%> <br>
 *Summary and  main topics discussed in the video*

 ### Asking Questions, Getting Answers
-Another interesting feature of our system is its ability to answer questions about the video content.
-We use a combination of vector similarity search and re-ranking to find the most relevant chunks of information for a given query.
-Then, we use our language model to generate a detailed, coherent answer based on this context.
+Another interesting feature of the system is its ability to answer questions about the video content.
+Using a combination of vector similarity search and re-ranking to find the most relevant chunks of information for a given query.
+Then, our language model to generates a detailed, coherent answer based on this context.

 <img src="./misc/q_a_answer.jpeg" width=150% height=100%> <br>
 *Question answering task*

 ## Conclusions
-Our YouTube Knowledge Base project demonstrates the power of combining RAG with LLMs for video content analysis.
+This YouTube Knowledge Base project demonstrates the power of combining RAG with LLMs for video content analysis.
 This approach opens up exciting possibilities:

 1. **Enhanced Learning**: Students can quickly find and understand key concepts from educational videos.
 2. **Content Creation**: YouTubers can easily analyze their own and competitors' content for insights.